hbctraining/scRNA-seq_online/lessons/06_SC_SCT_normalization.md

 > <img src="../img/cell_cycle_not_regressed.png" width="400">
 > </p>
 >
-> Clearly, the cells are separating by cell type in this case, so the vignette suggests using the `ScaleData()` function to regress out this impact.
+> Clearly, the cells are separating by cell type in this case, so the vignette suggests regressing out these effects.
 >
-> This second plot is post-regression, and displays how effective the regression was in the separation of cells when we look at PC1 vs PC2.
+> This second PCA plot is **post-regression**, and displays how effective the regression was in removing the effect we observed.
 >
 > <p align="center">
 > <img src="../img/cell_cycle_regressed.png" width="400">
 > </p>
 >
-> The cell cycle gene expression is no longer driving PC1 or PC2, allowing us to identify other biologically significant features that are at play in our dataset.

 ### Evaluating effects of mitochodrial expression